goldengate2121/AliveGR-fix/README.md

 1/7/2026 - Fixed parser that would throw an error when a year wasn't found thus you couldn't watch the series.
 2/13/2026 - Fix broken github link that broke liveTV.
 2/23/2026 - Script Modules Tulip doesn't work in Python 3.14.
 I have fixed the module so it works with python 3.14.
 Please install this version if you are using Python 3.14 or later.
+2/23/2026 - Fixed broken URL that was used to check the versions.

-Please use release AliveGR 2.12.5 to the right.
+Please use release AliveGR 2.12.6 to the right.

 If you like my work:
 https://ko-fi.com/goldengate2121